SteveBarnett/Remixing/_thinking/map.md

 - Notice the directionality, purposefulness, of things.
 (The cosmos is purposeful, patterned)
 - Notice the playful nature of everything.
 There's exploring and realising, playing hide and seek.
 (The cosmos is playful)
 - Leave things as they are, without adding a story or a label.
+- “What wants attention or acceptance right now?” (from Trusting the Gold).
+- Imperfections as part of the path, not as an obstacle.
+- Give Benefits (in the Stoic sense).

 #### Be the waves